 We have shown the importance of temporary obstacles to disabled mobilities, and the difficulties in both keeping track of these obstacles and simply estimating their prevalence, and introduced some concepts from percolation theory to model their impact on disabled users.
-We have also discussed the interest in using a disability-agnostic approach that does not focus in advance on a specific impairment but captures as much as possible to be reusable by all who could benefit from it - with the eventual ITS optimising for the user's eventual impairments.
+We have also discussed the interest in using a disability-agnostic approach that does not focus in advance on a specific impairment but captures as much as possible to be reusable by all who could benefit from it-with the ITS optimising for the user's eventual impairments.
 We've introduced some initial ideas on how to build a framework to detect and handle such temporary obstacles.
 They require further study on multiple fronts, from the sensor systems that should be used to the questions of interoperability between databases and services and the problem of user privacy and respect of existing legislations (such as GDPR).

-7 Acknowledgments

-This work has been partially supported by PIA Valmobile and SAMDI Projects, and the Region Hauts-de-France.
+Acknowledgments.
+This work has been partially supported by PIA Accroche Active in particular Valmobile action and the SAMDI Project supported by the Region Hauts-de-France.